Lagos Business School

-Lagos Business School (LBS) is the graduate business school of Pan-Atlantic University, owned by the Pan-Atlantic University Foundation (PAUF), a non-profit foundation registered in Nigeria.
-LBS was founded on inspirations from the teachings of St Josemaria Escrivá, the founder of Opus Dei.
-LBS offers academic programmes, executive programmes and short focused programmes in Management.
-The LBS main campus is located in Ajah, Lekki, Lagos State.
+Lagos Business School (LBS) is the graduate business school of Pan-Atlantic University and is owned by the Pan-Atlantic University Foundation (PAUF), a non-profit foundation registered in Nigeria.
+LBS was founded by three professionals - Juan Manuel Elegido, Timothy Keenly and Patrick Merino. on inspiration from the teachings of St. Josemaria Escrivá, the founder of Opus Dei.
+LBS offers academic programmes, executive programmes and short, focused programmes in Management.
+The LBS campus is located in Ajah, Lekki, Lagos State.